Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

 Please visit the Consumer Measures page to learn more about detailed consumer confidence data and CEO confidence data.

-The monthly Consumer Confidence Survey®, based on a probability-design random sample, is conducted for The Conference Board by Nielsen, a leading global provider of information and analytics around what consumers buy and watch.
-The cutoff date for the preliminary results was November 15.
+The monthly Consumer Confidence Survey®, based on an online sample, is conducted for The Conference Board by Toluna, a technology company that delivers real-time consumer insights and market research through its innovative technology, expertise, and panel of over 36 million consumers.
+The cutoff date for the preliminary results was May 19.

 About The Conference Board